COV-Steve/ebsco-search/README.md

 ebsco-search
 ============

-Incorporate an EBSCO databases search box on a website without using JavaScript.
+Incorporate an EBSCO database search box on a website without using JavaScript.

+HTML form data is submitted to a PHP script that creates a proxy-prefixed EBSCO search URL and issues an HTTP redirect.